Tuners are listed alphabetically by manufacturer

 This excellent-sounding FM/AM digital tuner was the only model ever sold by Amber, a small Virginia-based high-end audio company.
 The Model 7 tuner, which was manufactured by Rotel, is extremely sensitive in mono but could be quieter on weak stereo signals, according to the original Stereophile review.
 In fact, in their well-known "Seven FM Tuners" report, Stereophile gave the Series 7

 a grade of A ("the best available") for sensitivity, as well as an A for "stereo image and separation" (the other grades for the latter criterion were: McIntosh MR 78 - B, Luxman TX-101 - B, Onkyo T-9090 - C, Adcom GFT-1A - C, and Carver TX-11 - D).
-The Amber is unusually attractive, with solid wood (probably teak) end caps rather than the typical veneer.
+The Amber is unusually attractive, with solid wood (we thought teak, but see Ron's comment below) end caps rather than the typical veneer.
 It has only 6 FM and 6 AM preset buttons, so those in large metro areas who like to memorize 27 stations need not apply.
 The tuner has the electronic equivalent of 4 gangs, but only two ceramic filters.
 In stock form, adjacent channel selectivity is poor, and the Amber should be considered a tuner for audiophiles and not DXers.
 In our panelist Jim's view, the sound is neutral with bass a little lighter than a stock Kenwood 600-T but better than a stock Kenwood KT-7500, and the treble is smoother than most older transistor tuners.
 The audio quality may be due to the short signal path and the audio circuit being so close to the output jacks.
 A contributor named Ed in our FMtuners group disagreed slightly with Jim: "On my sample, the bass is anything but light.
 I can't imagine any other tuner having fuller and/or heavier bass, but I'm sure there are.
 My Model 7 is very authoritative when it comes to the low-end extension."

 Our contributor Ron J. wrote, "I've finally gotten around to fixing the Amber Model 7 I acquired some time ago.
 Despite seemingly no available information schematics or alignment procedures, I managed to muddle my way along and am quite happy with the outcome.
 While I can't consider this one of my 'best' tuners in this location, were I to live in a more urban area where sensitivity is not quite as important an issue I'd have no trouble keeping this one on the shelf.
 Unfortunately the stations I like to listen to most are very distant and at times present difficulties for my most sensitive tuners.
 My impressions of the tuner otherwise: While obviously inexpensive design-wise, this is most definitely one of the best-sounding tuners out of the box to cross my bench.
 It's easy on the ears, and I never 'tired' or found the sound irritating.
 If its close cousins of the time, some of the Rotel line, sound like this, there may be a whole new line of sparrow feed.
 Frequency response is quite accurate through the upper midrange, neither lacking in nor having the bass boosted, though some seem to like the latter.
 I can only fault the early rolloff on the upper end.
 I should add that I did not try to adjust it out through the uncommon adjustable low-pass filter this tuner uses.
 There's probably a tradeoff between blocking the pilot as well as it is and losing a little of the top end of hearable audio.
 This tuner sounds and has a sensitivity pattern a lot like the Mitsubishi DA-F20.
 I'd also compare it closely to some of the Sansui tuners of its time.

 "This is a rather inexpensive design, 4-stage varactor tuning followed by an IF amp stage and two non-GDT Murata filters.
 This is followed by a Sanyo LA-1231 Quad Detector-IF amp, followed by the Hitachi HA1196 for MPX.
 From there the output is basically bufferless, passing only through a nice discrete and adjustable low-pass filter stage, and a Sanyo/Panasonic Pop-Noise reduction AN6135.
 The AN6135 outputs the signal at unity to a slight gain only.
 One thing that probably was not cheaper for the manufacturer was the use of all Nichicon caps, save for a few styrenes used in the audio stage.
 For once I can say I think the noise reduction actually works, in particular on quieter signals.
 I have a hard time quantifying it with my ears but the scope says there's a difference.
 In total, the combination of bufferless output, noise reduction and discrete components where used are responsible for the good sound.
 The addition of a handful of quality caps in the audio section and perhaps a filter adder board in the IF ought to make this into a much better tuner.
-In the negative column Ė- perhaps due to age, perhaps due to inexpensive design -- this unit seems to have quirks with the control of tuning and with cold solder joints.
+In the negative column –- perhaps due to age, perhaps due to inexpensive design -- this unit seems to have quirks with the control of tuning and with cold solder joints.
 Automatic tuning will occasionally lock up at the top end of the dial rather than either coming around to the low end or just stopping.
 The cure is easy enough, though -- only resetting (powering off) the unit.
 This does not happen under manual tuning so it is either an aged chip or a design issue."

 Ron also notes that the Model 7 "came in either a silver or black-faced version.
 Someone had mentioned thinking the sideboards were solid teak, but my nose tells me they're solid walnut."
 The Model 7 usually sells for $50-130 on eBay, with a high of $191 in 8/07.
 [JR]